-The GPII is administered by Medicare Australia on behalf of the Australian Government Department of Health and Ageing.
+The GPII is administered by Medicare on behalf of the Australian Government Department of Health.

 General practices are central to improving the nation’s childhood immunisation coverage because they have significant levels of contact with children.
 Each consultation is an opportunity to monitor a child’s immunisation status and provide immunisation services if required.